Once Upon a Bite

-Once Upon a Bite (风味人间) is a Chinese television documentary series about culinary arts that premiered on October 28th, 2018 on Tencent Video.
+Once Upon a Bite (风味人间) is a Chinese television documentary series about culinary arts that premiered on October 28, 2018, on Tencent Video.
 The series is directed by Chen Xiaoqing, the director of A Bite of China.

 The first season premiered in 2018 consisted of 8 episodes.

-The second season premiered on April 26th, 2020, also consisted of 8 episodes.
+The second season premiered on April 26, 2020, also consisted of 8 episodes.

+The fifth season premiered on November 28, 2024, and the season consist of 7 episodes.

 Series overview

 Reception

 Once Upon a Bite has received rave reviews from culinary enthusiasts and audiences.
 Some have praised the series as equal to or even surpassing Chen Xiaoqing's previous A Bite of China.
 The first season of Once Upon a Bite received a 9.0 out of 10 ratings on Douban with over a hundred thousand ratings.
 The second season received a 9.1 out of 10 ratings on Douban.
 The first season also accumulated over 1 billion streaming views on Tencent Video, a record for food documentaries.